OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="mac">

-In `info.plist`, find the array that follows the line:
+Find the 'array' element that follows the line:

 `<key>JVMOptions</key>`